runtimeverification/plutus-core-semantics/simple-proofs/list-algorithms.md

 The next algorithm that we consider is the list-length algorithm, `listSum(XS)`, which returns the length of the list `XS`.
-The implementation of the algorithm is as follows, and encode it split into three terms, as for the previous two algorithm:
+The implementation of the algorithm is as follows, and we encode it split into three terms, as for the previous two algorithms:

 ```
-  --LIST_SUM------------- [
+  --LIST_LEN------------- [
   |                        Z (lam f_lstLen
-  | --LIST_SUM_BODY--------- (lam in_lst
+  | --LIST_LEN_BODY--------- (lam in_lst
   |  | --...LOOP_BODY--------- (force [ (force (builtin ifThenElse))
   |  |  |                        [ (force (builtin nullList)) in_lst ]
   |  |  |                        ( delay (con integer 0) )